opentok/archive-post-processing/CONTRIBUTING.md

 3. Create a new branch (e.g. `issue-12`, `feat.add_foo`, etc) and check it out.
 4. Make your changes and commit them.
 5. Push your new branch to your fork. (e.g. `git push myname issue-12`)
-6. Open a Pull Request from your new branch to the original fork's `master` branch.
+6. Open a Pull Request from your new branch to the original fork's `main` branch.

 ## Development Guidelines
 1. For a brieft explanation of the algorithm [see README.md]